AdaCore/spark2014/lrm/source/packages.rst

      of the state abstraction - there are effectively two entities representing part or all of the state abstraction.

+A variable or state abstraction declared in the private part of a unit is also required to be part of a state abstraction but in this case it may only be a part of a state abstraction declared by the same unit.

+.. centered:: **Static Semantics**

+#.
+A *Part_Of indicator* is a Part_Of ``property`` of a state abstraction
+   declaration in an Abstract_State aspect or a Part_Of aspect applied to a variable declaration.
+The Part_Of indicator denotes the specific state abstraction of which the declaration is a constituent.

+#.
+A unit is more visible than another if it has less private ancestors.

 .. centered:: **Legality Rules**

 #.
-A package specification with a state abstraction or variable declaration,
+Every private unit and each of its descendants that have visible state shall
+   for each declaration in the visible state:

+   * connect the declaration to a specific state abstraction by associating a Part_Of indicator with the declaration;

+   * name a specific state abstraction in its Part_Of indicator if and only if the unit declaring the state abstraction is strictly more visible than the unit containing the declaration; and

-   in its visible part, which has a Part_Of ``property`` or aspect shall have a ``limited_with_clause`` denoting the unit declaring the specific state abstraction denoted in the Part_Of ``property`` or aspect.
+   * require a ``limited_with_clause``, naming the unit containing the declaration, on the unit which declares the specific state abstraction named in the Part_Of indicator associated with the declaration.
+     [It follows from the visibility rules that the unit containing the Part_Of indicator must name the unit declaring the specific state abstraction in a ``with_clause`` or ``limited_with_clause``.
+This facilitates the checking of the presence of the complementary required ``limited_with_clause``.]

 #.
-A unit with a declaration in its visible part with a Part_Of ``property``
-   or aspect denoting a specific state abstraction shall appear in a
-   ``limited_with_clause`` of the unit declaring the specific state abstraction.
+Each item of hidden state declared in the private part of a unit shall have
+   a Part_Of indicator associated with the declaration which denotes a specific state abstraction of the same unit.

 #.
-A variable or state abstraction declared within the private part of a unit
-   has a Part_Of ``property`` or aspect and the specific state abstraction denoted by this must be a state abstraction declared by the unit.
+No other declarations shall have a Part_Of indicator.

 #.
-Every global state item that has a Part_Of ``property`` or aspect denoting
-   a specific state abstraction must be denoted as a constituent of the specific state abstraction in the Refined_State aspect of the package body of the unit declaring the specific state abstraction.
-It shall not be denoted as a constituent of any other state abstraction.
-[The units denoting each specific state abstraction in a Part_Of ``property`` or aspect is known from the ``limited_with_clause`` required on the specification of the unit declaring the specific state abstraction.
-The global state items declared in the private part of the unit are directly visible.]
+The body of a unit whose specification declares a state abstraction named
+   as a specific state abstraction of a Part_Of indicator shall have

+   * have a ``with_clause`` naming each unit, excluding itself, containing such a Part_Of indicator; and

+   * in its Refined_State aspect denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the specific state abstraction.

+   [The units that need to be withed is known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a specific state abstraction.]

 #.
 Other than in the body of a unit that contains the State_Refinement aspect
    which defines the constituents of a state abstraction, where both a state abstraction and one or more of its constituents are visible, only the state abstraction may be denoted in Global and Depends aspects of a subprogram or the Initializes or Initial_Condition aspects of a package.

-.. centered:: **Static Semantics**

-#.
-A ``limited_with_clause`` is required on the unit denoting the specific
-   state abstraction in a Part_Of ``property`` or aspect to give visibility of the state abstraction.

-#.
-A unit declaring a state abstraction requires a ``limited_with_clause``
-   naming each unit which denotes the state abstraction as specific state abstraction in a Part_Of ``property`` or aspect so that the unit is *aware* of all of the global state items that are part of (constituents of) its declared state abstraction.

-#.
-The state declared in the private part of a package must be part of a
-    state abstraction of that package.

-#.
-The legality rule that restricts the denotation of the state abstraction
-   rather than its constituents in Global, Depends, Initializes and Initial_Condition aspects permits the denotation of either or both the state abstraction and its constituents in the implementation of the subprogram or package.
-The Part_Of ``property`` or aspect of the constituent facilitates resolution of the two views.
+   [This rule still permits the denotation of either or both the state abstraction and its constituents in the implementation of the subprogram or package.
+The Part_Of indicator of the declaration of the constituent facilitates resolution of the two views.]

 .. centered:: **Examples**

 .. code-block:: ada